ccccmagicboy/st7735_mpy/README.md

 It is written in pure C, so build the firmware to have a test.
 Only ESP32 are supported for now(ESP8266 maybe work too, but not test).

+BMP images are supported.

+Only uncompressed RGB 24-bit with no color space information BMP images can be displayed.

 <!---

 Building instruction